18F/uswds-jekyll/pages/guide/quick-start.md

 # Data Storage

 There are three places to store data persistently on SCINet clusters.
+For more information about storage options, refer to [SCINet Storage Guide](/guide/storage).

 Storage | Path
 --------|-----